A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Global dimensions

-We end this paper by noting the following consequence extending a classic result for abelian categories with enough projectives to the categories of all/regular LB-spaces when endowed with their maximal deflation-exact structures, cf.~\cite[Props 3.30 and 3.31]{HR19}.
+We end this paper by noting the following consequence, that extends a classic result for abelian categories with enough projectives to the categories of all/regular LB-spaces when endowed with their maximal deflation-exact structures, cf.~\cite[Props 3.30 and 3.31]{HR19}.

 \begin{cor} Let $*\in\{-,\text{b}\}$.
 There are natural triangle equivalences: \begin{compactitem} \item[(i)] $\K^{\boldsymbol{\ast}}(\Proj(\LB,\Dmax))\stackrel{ \sim}{\longrightarrow}\DD^{\boldsymbol{\ast}}(\LB,\Dmax)$, \item[(ii)]$\K^{\boldsymbol{\ast}}(\Proj(\LBr,\Cregsur))\stackrel{ \sim}{\longrightarrow} \DD^{\boldsymbol{\ast}}(\LBr,\Cregsur)$. \end{compactitem} \end{cor} \begin{proof} Let $(\mathcal{A},\CC)$ be either $(\LB,\Dmax)$ or $(\LBr,\Cregsur)$ and note that for any $A\in\mathcal{A}$ we find a resolution as in \eqref{B-RES} with $\mathcal{B}=\Proj(\mathcal{A},\CC)$ and $n=1$ by Theorems \ref{PROP-PROJ} and \ref{PROP-PROJ-2}.
 The proof of Theorem \ref{MAIN-1} then shows that the second functor below is an equivalence